An ear, nose and throat doctor addresses the various causes of a foul odor from the nose, including after blowing.

 “A foul smell after blowing the nose may be caused by a sinus infection (this typically is associated with fever and pain in the teeth with nasal congestion), or old mucous in the sinuses,” says Dr. Stacey Silvers, MD, of Madison ENT & Facial Plastic Surgery in NYC, who is board certified in otolaryngology.

-Dr. Silvers recommends trying a neti pot (which can be purchased at a drug store), which is a tea-kettle-shaped pot that you use to rinse the nasal airways with a special rinse (that the store will also sell).
+Dr. Silvers recommends trying a neti pot (which can be purchased at a drug store; example below), which is a tea-kettle-shaped pot that you use to rinse the nasal airways with a special rinse (that the store will also sell).

 If this doesn’t resolve the problem, then see an ENT doctor for a nasal/sinus exam and a culture, says Dr. Silvers.